csnazell/plant-model/docs/models/clock/clock-model.md

 Instance of Clock.Model that brings components together and provides a standard mechanism for executing the model for a given simulation frame.

 #### Clock Parameters
-Concrete instance of Clock.DynamicParameters for a particular clock model (i.e. Clocks.F2014.COP1) that supplies a configured set of parameters used by the clock model behaviour to perform its calculations.
+Concrete instance of Clock.DynamicParameters for a particular clock model (i.e. Clocks.F2014.COP1 [(Battle et al., 2024)](https://doi.org/10.1016/j.molp.2024.07.007)) that supplies a configured set of parameters used by the clock model behaviour to perform its calculations.

 Default value: None (required parameter)

 #### Clock Behaviour
-Concrete instance of Clock.Dynamics for a particular clock model (i.e. Clocks.F2014.COP1) that encapsulates the behaviour of a the clock model typically as a set of Ordinary Differential Equations.
+Concrete instance of Clock.Dynamics for a particular clock model (i.e. Clocks.F2014.COP1) that encapsulates the behaviour of the clock model typically as a set of Ordinary Differential Equations.

 Default value: None (required parameter)